 - Review and advise on the terms of reference, scope and timing of any planned evaluation.

 - Review the findings of evaluations carried out and monitor subsequent management action plans.

 Annual Plan and Annual Report

-The AEC carries out its operations according to an Annual Plan that is prepared by the Chair and approved by the Commissioner.
-The document sets out the number of meetings planned for the coming year as well as topics to be covered at the meetings.
-At the end of each fiscal year, the Chair of the Committee, in consultation with other External Members, prepares a report (this document) to the Commissioner that describes the activities carried out by the AEC during that year and provides an assessment of systems, controls and other management tools that are in place at PSIC.
+The AEC carries out its operations according to an annual plan that is prepared by the Chair and approved by the Commissioner.
+The document sets out the number of meetings planned for the coming year, as well as topics to be covered at the meetings.
+At the end of each fiscal year, the Chair of the AEC, in consultation with other external members, prepares a report (this document) to the Commissioner that describes the activities carried out by the AEC during that year and provides an assessment of the systems, controls and other management tools that are in place at PSIC.

 The Chair and members are selected by the Commissioner.
 The fiscal year (FY) 2019–20 AEC consisted of the following people: